shvenkat/dotfiles/colorscheme/lightbox/README.md

 ## SOLARIZED

   * Solarized uses the same 16 color values for both light and dark palettes.
     This imposes certain symmetry constraints of the selection of color values.
     For terminal emulators, switching between light and dark profiles is typically managed separately in each terminal application.
 Lightbox does not use the same color values for both light and dark palettes, though some grayscale values are shared.

   * In solarized, the distinction between the comment, text and emphasis elements is more subtle than in Lightbox.

   * The accent colors in solarized are more saturated (higher chroma).
-In addition, the colors vary in perceived lightness (value) and overall do not match the lightness of bulk text.
+In addition, the colors vary in perceived lightness (value) and overall do not match the lightness of text.
 Finally, green, yellow and orange have non-standard hues, while orange and red are hard to distinguish, both of which confuse users.
-Taken together, the solarized accents can divert attention away from the content of the text, and are addressed in Lightbox.
+Taken together, the solarized accents can divert attention away from the content of the text.
+These issues are addressed in Lightbox.

 ## BASE16